Managing Stress in a Fast Paced World

 Why Digital Detox Improves Your Focus

-Smartphones and persistent connectivity hijack the brain’s natural rhythm, forcing it into a state of perpetual alertness that drains cognitive resources.
-This constant readiness leaves little room fo ...
+Smartphones and persistent connectivity hijack the brain’s natural rhythm, forcing it into a state of perpetual alertness that drains cognitive resources. ...

 Read More..